mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/guile.md

 > Guile Scheme interpreter.
 > More information: <https://www.gnu.org/software/guile>.

-- Start the Guile Scheme REPL
+- Start a REPL (interactive shell)
 `guile`

 - Execute the script in a given Scheme file